 A survey of the origin and development of Protestant home missions in the United States and its territories, with special reference to continuing problems of evangelization.

 Fall.
 2 semester hours.
-Prerequisite: H 101.
+(Not offered 1971-72) Prerequisite: H 101.

 H 216 THE CHRISTIAN MISSION TO THE CITY